IBM/multidoc2dial/README.md

 | D-token-ft  | 33.2 | 3.4 | 18.8 | 35.2 | 63.4 | 72.9  |
 | D-struct-ft | 33.7 | 3.5 | 19.5 | 37.5 | 67.0 | 75.8  |

+## Acknowledgement
+Our code is based on [Huggingface Transformers](https://github.com/huggingface/transformers).
+Our dataset is based on [Doc2Dial](https://arxiv.org/abs/2011.06623).
+We thank the authors for sharing their great work.